How we use your information

 However, if you wish to register on this website, subscribe to training, request further information, or provide content for inclusion on this website (e.g. blogs or other online forums) we may collect the following personal information from you:

-- name, address, phone number and email address; and
+- name, address, phone number, date of birth and email address; and

 - gender, employment details and education details.